boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 We are giving here an overview over possible options for the user to share these visualizations - csv, svg, jpeg, iframe - and how much development and maintenance effort is needed in order to decide which options we should offer we should offer.

-Currently, we are planning to build these visualizations in a React FE with a D3.js library and query the underlying data from a GraphQL endpoint.
+Currently, we are planning to build these visualizations in a React FE with Nivo and Visx (libraries based on D3) and query the underlying data from a GraphQL endpoint.

 ## Decision Drivers

 1. **Keep it simple**: Let's try to not add complexity to our codebase, especially for low maintenance sake.

 2. **Minimal development effort**: Keeping it simple might sometimes involve more effort to develop something.

+3. Create an effective foundation / re-usability for the planned future availability / aid ordering project

+4. Stay within DSEE 100x budget and avoid drawing from too many other resources (e.g. earmarked for other projects in Boxtribute) as much as possible

 ## Considered options to share data